CH Madrid

 CH Madrid is an ice hockey team in Madrid, Spain.
-It played in the Superliga Espanola de Hockey Hielo from 1972-1975 and from 2002-2006.
+It played in the Superliga Espanola de Hockey Hielo from 1972-1975 and 2002-2006.

 History

 The club was started in 1972 and was one of the six founding members of the Superliga.
 In their first season, Madrid finished as runner-up in the Superliga.
 It played in the Superliga from 1972-1975.
 The club was revived for the 2002-03 season.
 CH Madrid has only participated in unofficial tournaments and friendly games since 2006.